ntustison/LAMNrFlows/Manuscript/intro.md

 heterogeneous and downstream analyses depend on calibrated comparisons and coherent cross-view reconstructions.

-## Related work in "multiview" learning
+## Related work in multiview learning

 A view is a set of measurements on the same subjects that arises from a distinct acquisition or feature space (for example, distinct image types or tabular